vitamiin/cmkr-driver-example/README.md

 An example project for a Windows kernel driver built with cmkr

 ### Building
-Make sure that in `cmake.toml`, under [project], you place your own values for the cert name, the company name, etc.
+Make sure that in `cmake.toml`, under [variables], you place your own values for the cert name, the company name, etc.

 Create a build/ folder, then:
 ```bash